Top of main content

-You may find it different to saving on your own.
-On one hand, you’ll have someone to help you stay accountable and your savings will hopefully grow faster.
-On the other hand you’ll need to have trust and potentially some ground rules established.
+You may find it different from saving on your own.
+On one hand, you’ll have someone to help you stay accountable, and your savings will hopefully grow faster.
+On the other hand, you’ll need to have trust and potentially some ground rules established.

 Here are some tips to get started.

-Setting a goal can help you save money faster as it gives you something to aim for.
-Whether you need a certain amount for a home deposit, or you just want to top up an emergency fund, decide what you want to save for together.
+Setting a goal can help you save money faster, as you have something to aim for.
+Whether you need a certain amount for a home deposit – or you want to top up an emergency fund – decide what you want to save for together.

 It’s worth sitting down together and deciding how you’ll save.